-In 1868, when the nation was recovering from the wounds of the Civil War, Congress and the states passed the fourteenth amendment to the Constitution to guarantee rights of citizenship to freed African American men.
+In 1868, when the nation was recovering from the wounds of the Civil War, Congress and the states passed the fourteenth amendment to the Constitution to guarantee rights of citizenship to African American men, even if they had once been enslaved.
 That amendment used the word “male.”
 It was the first time the Constitution guaranteed voting rights only to men.
 Women who sought the right to vote were shocked.
 Gaining the suffrage, or right to vote, was a huge task when it had to be acquired state by state.
-But when the constitution had to be amended by congressmen and legislatures that were controlled by men, the task seemed nearly impossible.
+But when the constitution had to be amended by Congress and legislatures that were controlled by men, the task seemed nearly impossible.

 Nationally, suffragists attended local and national conferences.
 They petitioned, wrote letters, and educated the men in their families.
 Women also took on more public roles, particularly in caring for the poor and sick.
 Many western states and territories granted women full suffrage (except for presidential elections).
 Wyoming Territory was the first in 1869.
 By 1919, 13 of 16 western states had granted women full suffrage, but North Dakota women had only school suffrage until 1917.

 North Dakota’s suffrage campaign can be divided into two time periods.
-The first time period began in early territorial days and lasted until 1893 when the legislature failed to pass a woman suffrage bill.
+The first time period began in early territorial days and lasted until 1893 when the legislature passed, but quickly revoked, a woman suffrage bill.
 Following that legislative session, woman suffrage had little attention.
 However, in 1912, well-educated women, many associated with the University of North Dakota or with the North Dakota Agricultural College, began to raise the issue again.
 The second period, therefore, started around 1912 and lasted until women gained full suffrage in 1920.

 Women’s interest in gaining suffrage was part of a larger movement to guarantee fundamental human rights to all people.
 African American men had a constitutional guarantee to the vote, but some states placed so many obstacles in their path that they actually could not cast a vote.
 American Indians, too, sought the human rights guaranteed by citizenship.
 North Dakota’s American Indian men and women were granted citizenship when they accepted a property ownership under the severalty law (Dawes Act), worked the land, and became Christians.
-However, citizenship did not guarantee Indian men the right to vote.
+However, in the case of American Indians, citizenship did not guarantee men (nor women) the right to vote.

 In 1920, a Lakota named Martin Swift Cloud sued the Board of County Commissioners of Sioux County for the right to vote.
 Swift’s story is part of our suffrage story.
 Both women’s suffrage and American Indian suffrage were considered progressive issues.